-- 27 The investment gains or losses should be analysed to show separately the net gains/losses on investments and the net gains or losses in financial derivatives (if not already included within investments). - 28 For unit trusts investing in financial derivatives, the intention can be derived from the stated investment objectives of the unit trust and the accounting treatment would normally reflect this.
+- The investment gains or losses should be analysed to show separately the net gains/losses on investments and the net gains or losses in financial derivatives (if not already included within investments). - For investment in financial derivatives, the intention can be derived from the stated investment objectives of the unit trust or VCC, and the accounting treatment would normally reflect this.
 For example, return from financial derivatives used to protect investors' capital should be included in net gains or losses on investments in the Statement of Total Return.